 Homemade remedies are a longstanding tradition among organic gardeners, who have had to be creative in finding ways to battle insects and diseases without the help of synthetic chemicals.
 In the case of fighting aphids, or plant lice, two homemade sprays have proven very effective in controlling aphid infestations: tomato leaf spray or garlic oil spray.
 While knowing how to make and use them is important, it's equally important to understand why they work.

 Tomato Leaf Spray

 Tomato plants, as members of the nightshade family, contain toxic compounds called alkaloids in their leaves.
 When the leaves of tomato plants are chopped, they release their alkaloids.
-When the alkaloids are suspended and diluted with water, they make an easy to use spray that is toxic to aphids, but still safe around plants and humans.
+When the alkaloids are suspended and diluted with water, they make an easy-to-use spray that is toxic to aphids, but still safe around plants and humans.

 Garlic Oil Spray

-To make garlic oil spray, mince or finely chop three to four cloves of garlic, and add them to two teaspoons of mineral oil.
+To make garlic oil spray, mince, or finely chop three to four cloves of garlic, and add them to two teaspoons of mineral oil.
 Let this mixture sit for 24 hours.
 Strain out the garlic pieces, and add the remaining liquid to one pint of water.
 Add one teaspoon of liquid dish soap.
 This mixture can be stored and diluted as needed.

 Before using this spray test it by spraying an inconspicuous part of the plant.
 If there are no signs of yellowing or other leaf damage after a day or two, it is safe to use.
 If there is leaf damage, dilute the mixture with more water and try the test again.
-Once you have determined that it won't harm your plant, spray the entire plant, paying particular attention to the undersides of leaves.
+Once you have determined that it will not harm your plant, spray the entire plant, paying particular attention to the undersides of leaves.